4 Evidence and interpretation

 Bristol-Myers Squibb and Sanofi-Aventis model (clopidogrel)

-4.2.1 The Bristol-Myers Squibb and Sanofi-Aventis model estimated the cost effectiveness of four treatments for the secondary prevention of occlusive vascular events.
+The Bristol-Myers Squibb and Sanofi-Aventis model estimated the cost effectiveness of 4 treatments for the secondary prevention of occlusive vascular events.
 These treatments were aspirin, clopidogrel, modified-release dipyridamole plus aspirin and modified-release dipyridamole alone.
-In line with the licensed indications for the products, all four treatments were compared for use in people with a prior ischaemic stroke.
+In line with the licensed indications for the products, all 4 treatments were compared for use in people with a prior ischaemic stroke.
 In people with a history of myocardial infarction, peripheral arterial disease or multivascular disease, clopidogrel was compared with aspirin.

-4.2.2 The manufacturers submitted a Markov model that comprised six health states: no event in model, history of stroke, history of myocardial infarction, TA80 state (an intermediate state reflecting NICE technology appraisal guidance 80 [now updated in CG94] which recommended clopidogrel plus aspirin for up to 12 months after an NSTEMI event), history of stroke and myocardial infarction, and death (split into vascular and non-vascular death).
+The manufacturers submitted a Markov model that comprised 6 health states: no event in model, history of stroke, history of myocardial infarction, TA80 state (an intermediate state reflecting the previous NICE technology appraisal guidance 80 [now replaced by NICE's guideline on acute coronary syndromes], which recommended clopidogrel plus aspirin for up to 12 months after an NSTEMI event), history of stroke and myocardial infarction, and death (split into vascular and non-vascular death).
 People entering the model could remain stable, have a myocardial infarction or stroke, or die.
 The modelled patient population was aged 65 years.
 The model was run with 3-month cycles for 35 years.
 The perspective adopted was that of the UK NHS in line with the NICE reference case.
 Costs and utility values were discounted at a rate of 3.5%.

 Boehringer Ingelheim model (modified-release dipyridamole)

-4.2.7 The manufacturer submitted a Markov model based on the Assessment Group model from NICE technology appraisal guidance 90.
-The model had five health states: no recurrent stroke, haemorrhagic stroke, recurrent ischaemic stroke, vascular death and non-vascular death.
-People entered the model at the 'no recurrent stroke' state and after each cycle of 6 months could move to any of the other four states, or remain in the current state.
+The manufacturer submitted a Markov model based on the Assessment Group model from NICE technology appraisal guidance 90.
+The model had 5 health states: no recurrent stroke, haemorrhagic stroke, recurrent ischaemic stroke, vascular death and non-vascular death.
+People entered the model at the 'no recurrent stroke' state and after each cycle of 6 months could move to any of the other 4 states, or remain in the current state.
 After each cycle, transitions could occur to the other states.

 Assessment Group model

-4.2.11 The Assessment Group developed an individual patient sampling model, in which a series of individual profiles were generated whose combined characteristics were representative of the specified population.
+The Assessment Group developed an individual patient sampling model, in which a series of individual profiles were generated whose combined characteristics were representative of the specified population.
 Analyses were split by population: ischaemic stroke, myocardial infarction, peripheral arterial disease and multivascular disease.
 The ischaemic stroke and transient ischaemic attack populations were assumed to be equivalent in risk and outcomes and so were modelled together.
-Within the myocardial infarction group, treatment strategies as described in the clinical guidelines on STEMI and NSTEMI (NICE clinical guideline 48 and NICE clinical guideline 94) were modelled initially.
+Within the myocardial infarction group, treatment strategies as described in NICE's previous guidelines on STEMI and NSTEMI (now replaced by NICE's guideline on acute coronary syndromes) were modelled initially.
 Once initial treatment was completed according to the guidelines, potential treatment strategies for this appraisal were considered as follow-on treatment.

 People who have had an ischaemic stroke or transient ischaemic attack